 - Avoid any clothing with metal that could damage the liner, as noted above.

 - Remove your shoes before entering the pool or use water shoes if you want your feet covered.

 - Remove jewelry before entering the pool to avoid damaging the liner or the jewelry metal and gems.

 - Avoid hair clips, bobby pins, and other hair accessories other than soft ponytail holders and scrunchies.

-Keep in mind that a vinyl pool liner that’s well-maintained and taken care of can last years.
+Keep in mind that an above ground vinyl pool liner that’s well-maintained and taken care of can last years.
 Use these tips to help keep your liner in tip-top shape and ready for pool fun all summer long.
 If you do have a mishap, there are repair and patch kids that can sometimes work to fix the problem.
 Check out our vinyl patch kits and some helpful resources to get you started!